fungjj92/scott/readme.md

     ./serve

-It expects a database to be in /tmp/wetlands.db.
+During development, it expects a database to be in /tmp/wetlands.db.
 This often ram, so you might need to put one there.

 ## Useful stuff